Alimony

 Virginia Marital Alimony Lawyers Use the Law to Help Clients

 In most cases, parents are obligated to support their children even after a separation or divorce.
 A child support award is based on guidelines applicable to parents whether they reside in Hampton Roads, Virginia Beach or elsewhere in the commonwealth.
 A spousal support award is based upon need and other factors included in Virginia Code Section 20-107.1.
-Judges take into consideration the following factors when determining spousal support:

 • Financial needs, obligations and resources of the parties